W. Morgan Sheppard: Video games

 Sheppard voiced several characters in video games.

 He narrated the introductions and mission briefings for the first four instalments of the Medal of Honor video game series.
 He was cast in the 1996 adventure game Zork Nemesis, playing the live-action role of Bishop Francois Malveaux, one of the four alchemists central to the plot of the game.

 In 2000, he voiced the character Ignatius Cheese in the game Escape from Monkey Island.
 Sheppard voiced over for the character John Adams in the Wii game The Conduit.
-He provided the voice for the character Lucky in the 2002 Xbox (console) game Whacked!.
+He provided the voice for the character Lucky in the 2002 Xbox game Whacked!.

-Sheppard was the voice actor for the video game Civilization V. and provided the voice overs for loading screens, victory screens, built wonders, and newly researched technologies.
+Sheppard was the narrator for the video game Civilization V and its expansions, providing the voice overs for the intro movies, victory and defeat screens, loading screens, wonders, Great Works, and newly researched technologies.

 Personal life

 Sheppard and his wife Regina are the parents of actor Mark Sheppard.
-Sheppard died on 6 January 2019, in Los Angeles, California, aged 86.
+He died on 6 January 2019 in Los Angeles, California, at the age of 86.